luluzhou1/alinush.github.io/_includes/refs.md

 [^HPL23]: **The OAuth 2.1 Authorization Framework**, by Dick Hardt and Aaron Parecki and Torsten Lodderstedt, 2023, [[URL]](https://datatracker.ietf.org/doc/draft-ietf-oauth-v2-1/08/)

+[^HPZ25]: **Non-Interactive Blind Signatures from RSA Assumption and More**, by Lucjan Hanzlik and Eugenio Paracucchi and Riccardo Zanotto, 2025

 [^HR22e]: **Faster Sounder Succinct Arguments and IOPs**, by Justin Holmgren and Ron Rothblum, *in Cryptology ePrint Archive, Paper 2022/994*, 2022, [[URL]](https://eprint.iacr.org/2022/994)

 [^HS21]: **With a Little Help from My Friends: Constructing Practical Anonymous Credentials**, by Lucjan Hanzlik and Daniel Slamanig, *in Cryptology ePrint Archive, Report 2021/1419*, 2021, [[URL]](https://ia.cr/2021/1419)